 - A candlelit lunch.

 Use the flashcards to spark a conversation with your group, in your reading and writing corner, or to identify your thematic bins.
-(Open word flashcards-Fire) (Open giant word flashcards-Fire) Print. matches, lighter, campfire, fireplace, flames, firefighter, fire truck, fire hydrant, barbecue, fireworks, candle (Open word flashcards-Fire prevention) (Open giant word flashcards-Fire prevention) firefighter, fire truck, hose, fire hydrant, fire, ladder, smoke detector, fire, smoke, fire extinguisher, matches, battery (Open word flashcards-Volcanoes) mountain, lava, ashes, fire, heat, lava flow, rock, orange, cloud, crater, volcano, volcanologist
+(Open word flashcards-Fire) (Open giant word flashcards-Fire) Print. fire, flame, embers, fire extinguisher, heat, smoke detector, ashes, firefighter, fire, candle, fireplace, forest

 (Open scene-Fire) Print, laminate, and cut out the items.
 Encourage children to use them to decorate the scene.

-(Open giant word flashcards-Fire) (Open giant word flashcards-Fire prevention) Print, laminate, and display the flashcards on a wall in your circle time area or on a large piece of cardboard that can easily be moved from one area to another within your daycare.
-Name words and have children point to the corresponding flashcards.
+(Open giant word flashcards-Fire) (Open giant word flashcards-Fire prevention) Print, laminate, and display the word flashcards on a wall next to your circle time area or on a piece of cardboard that can easily be moved around.
+Name a word and encourage children to take turns pointing to the correct word flashcard.

 ROUTINES AND TRANSITIONS